Min-Max Connected Multiway Cut: Introduction

 One of the most studied cut problems is the minimum $s-t$ cut problem.
 Given a graph $G=(V,E)$ and two distinct vertices $s$ and $t$, find a partition $S,V\setminus S$ of the vertex set $V$ such that $s\in S$, $t\in V\setminus S$, and $E(S,V\setminus S)$ is minimized.
 Given a minimum cut, we observe that both parts $S$ and $V\setminus S$ are connected; otherwise, there would be a strictly smaller cut.
 Garg~\cite{Garg:94} provides a polyhedral description of all $s-t$ cuts in which the $s$-side is connected, all $s-t$ cuts in which the $t$-side is connected, and all $s-t$ cuts in which both sides are connected; we note that the polyhedra are unbounded.

 For the global minimum cut problem where the task is to find a non-trivial partition $S,V\setminus S$ minimizing $E(S,V\setminus S)$, the optimum solution has again both sides connected.

 The situation is different for the maximum cut problem where the optimality of a solution does not imply connectivity of either side.
 This motivated the definitions of two related problems.
 In the bond problem, the task is to find a partition $S,V\setminus S$ maximizing $E(S,V\setminus S)$ with both sides connected~\cite{DEHKKLPSS:21,KT:26}; in the maximum connected cut problem, the objective is the same but the connectivity constraint is imposed on one side only~\cite{Hajiaghayietal:20,Schieberv:23}.
 It should be noted that the connectivity constraints make the maximum cut problem harder: in contrast to the maximum cut without the connectivity constraints, both versions with the connectivity constraints are NP-hard even on planar bipartite graphs, and the bond problem does not admit a constant factor approximation algorithm, unless P = NP \cite{DEHKKLPSS:21}.
-Both problems are FPT with respect to the tree-width \cite{DEHKKLPSS:21}.
+Both problems are FPT with respect to the treewidth \cite{DEHKKLPSS:21}.

 When cutting a graph into more than two parts, the most common objective minimizes the total weight of deleted edges.
 In contrast, the min-max multiway cut problem, mentioned earlier, minimizes the maximum weight of deleted edges adjacent to any single part.
 The best known approximation algorithm for this problem, due to Bansal et al.~\cite{BFK:14}, achieves approximation ratio $O(\sqrt{\log n \log|\Gamma|)}$, improving over $O(\log^2 n)$-approximation by Svitkina and Tardos~\cite{SvitkinaT:04}.
+Kim at al.~\cite{KimPST:17} proved that the min-max multiway cut problem is FPT when parametrized by both the number of terminals and the maximum weight of deleted edges adjacent to any single part.